Getting ready to start your food business

 This page provides guidance on how you can get ready to start your food business.
 Please read all the pages in this guide to ensure you have the information you need to run your food business.

-If you sell, cook, store, handle, prepare or distribute food for the public, you may be considered a food business and will need to register with your local authority.
+If you sell, cook, store, handle, prepare or distribute, you may be considered a food business and will need to register with your local authority.

 This includes food businesses trading: